Winifred Carney: Trade unionist

-In 1912, she resigned a position with a solicitor in Dungannon, to succeed her friend, Marie Johnson, in the poor and irregularly paid position of secretary to the Irish Textile Workers' Union.'The union, a rival to Mary Galway's more cautious Textile Operatives Society, was officially a branch of the Irish Women Worker's Union led in Dublin by Delia Larkin.
+In 1912, she resigned a position with a solicitor in Dungannon, to succeed her friend, Marie Johnson, in the poor and irregularly paid position of secretary to the Irish Textile Workers' Union.'The union, a rival to Mary Galway's more cautious Textile Operatives Society, was officially a branch of the Irish Women Workers' Union led in Dublin by Delia Larkin.
 In practice it functioned, in Belfast, as the women's section of James Larkin's Irish Transport and General Workers Union.
 The ITGWU branch secretary in Belfast was the republican socialist James Connolly.'